 To resolve a connection alert condition, restart the application which is currently making connections to your Atlas cluster.
 Restarting the application terminates all existing connections opened by the application and allows the Atlas cluster to resume normal operations.

 M10 and greater can utilize the

-Test Failover option.
-The Test
+Test Primary Failover